University Neighborhood, Syracuse: History

 The Berkeley Park Subdivision Historic District, Spencer House, Ward House, and Welsh House are listed on the National Register of Historic Places.

 Conflicts

 Today the neighborhood consists of a mixture of families and students.
-This unusual combination results in vibrant diversity, but is also sometimes a cause of conflict due to differing priorities of the two groups.
-Though conflict is usually limited to noise complaints from late-night student parties, an extreme example occurred on May 1, 1999, when students hosted a block party on Livingston Avenue.
-Violence broke out when police arrived to end the party, causing the event to be named the Livingstock Riots.
-Police used riot gear to break up the block party, which had spun out of control, leaving piles of furniture and debris burning in the streets.
+This unusual combination results in vibrant diversity, however the students of Syracuse University command the nightlife presence.
+Though conflict is usually limited to noise complaints from these late-night student parties, an extreme example occurred on May 1, 1999, when students hosted a block party on Livingston Avenue, causing the event to be colloquially called the "Livingstock Riots".
+Over 1,000 people attended, which created a mob-like mentality among the intoxicated students.
+Violence broke out when police arrived to end the party at 10 P.M.
+Syracuse Police used riot gear for the first time in over a decade to break up the riot, which had spun out of control after furniture and debris were set on fire in the streets.
+The aftermath of this event lead to 39 arrests being made, 15 of them from the university itself.
 Subsequent block parties (resuming in 2007) have not featured violence.